 Online Research Tools and Aids

-- To find copies of Federal records on our web site and/or information about the records and their historical context, you will have to look in several places.
+To find copies of Federal records on our web site and/or information about the records and their historical context, you should look in multiple places.
+We recommend you start with the following, which includes databases, online guides, and publications.

-Online Public Access is the online portal to our records and information about our records.
-It provides access to all of the data and digitized records from the Archival Research Catalog (ARC), selected series from Access to Archival Databases (AAD), over one million electronic records from the Electronic Records Archives (ERA), all of the web pages from Archives.gov, and all of the web pages from the Presidential Libraries.
-The new system presents a streamlined search experience for users.
+Our National Archives Catalog is the online portal to our records and information about our records.
+It provides access to data, digitized records, selected series from Access to Archival Databases (AAD), over one million electronic records from the Electronic Records Archives (ERA), all of the web pages from Archives.gov, and all of the web pages from the Presidential Libraries.

 Go to the Microfilm Catalog